-Corns – Corns callouses are among the most commonly treated foot conditions.
-Corns and callouses meaning: Corns are the thickening of the skin on its outer layer around the toe’s tops, where calluses are similar condition but on the bottom of the feet.
+Corns – Corns ans callouses are among the most commonly treated foot conditions.
+Corns are the thickening of the skin on its outer layer around the toe’s tops, where callouses are similar condition but on the bottom of the feet.
 These conditions are caused from pressure and can be painful.
 Can be removed by your podiatrist with a scalpel, don’t try this at home!
 Be careful applying over the counter corn pads to

 Basic information- define callus: